If you made the mistake of cheating and got caught, you may now be asking the question, "now what?"

 Your marriage does not necessarily have to end because you had an affair.
 Even though admitting an affair to your spouse will cause much heartache and anger, your marriage can survive.
 This will only happen if you truly regret your decision to cheat and if you are not just having regrets that you got caught.

-Or, if you decide to confess an affair, you are doing it for the right reasons, not just to get rid of your own guilt.
+If you decide to confess an affair, make sure you are doing it for the right reasons, not just to get rid of your own guilt.

 Some people use affairs as a cowardly way to end the marriage.
-Or, there is such immense unhappiness that an affair has developed to fill the void.
+There is such immense unhappiness that an affair has developed to fill the void.
 Regardless of the reasons, some marriages will be salvageable and some might come to an end.

 "Not every marriage touched by infidelity can or should be saved.
 Sometimes too much damage has been done, or both partners aren't committed.
 Painful as it is, it's important to acknowledge when this is the case."
 From MayoClinic.com, Infidelity: Mending Your Marriage After an Affair

 To rebuild your marriage and heal the hurt and mistrust your spouse feels after you cheated, you will have several particulars that you need to accomplish:

 This sounds simple enough, but you would be surprised how hard it is for people to end the affair once and for all.

 You must end it!
 Do not have any contact whatsoever with the other person.

 Quit making excuses for the affair.
 Do not try to justify your adultery.
 There is no justification for cheating.